-Values Meaning Onboard serial port 1 / 2 Auto The bios will automatically use serial ports.
-Disabled If you do not need the serial port in question, set this item to disabled.
-3F8/IRQ4 2F8/IRQ3 Set an IO address and an IRO to be used by serial ports.
-3E8/IRQ4 Set all 10 address and an 110 to be used by serial ports.
+Values Meaning Auto The bios will automatically use serial ports.
+Onboard Disabled If you do not need the serial port in question, set this item to disabled. serial port 1 / 2 3F8/IRQ4 2F8/IRQ3 Set an IO address and an IRO to be used by serial ports.
+3E8/IRQ4 set all 10 address and all 110 to be used by serial ports.
 2E8/IRQ3